Facial Emotion Recognition: Building a Production-Ready System

 return results

-Datasets and Model Quality
+Datasets and model quality

 Dataset Size Conditions Classes

-FER-2013 35k photos Wild 7
+FER 35k photos In the wild 7

-AffectNet 1M photos Wild 8 (+ contempt)
+AffectNet 1M photos In the wild 8 (+ contempt)

 RAF-DB 30k photos Real-world 7 + compound

-CK+ 593 videos Laboratory 7
+CK+ 593 videos Lab-controlled 7

-SFEW 1766 frames Movies 7
+SFEW 1766 frames Film clips 7

-Accuracy on FER-2013:
+Accuracy on FER:

 • EfficientNet-B0 fine-tuned: 73.1%